PurnaChandraPanda/PeepAcross/README.md

 ```

 ### For HTTPCLIENT
-- All CRUD operations (POST, GET, PUT, DELETE) are open to be tested.
+- All CRUD operations (POST, GET, PUT, DELETE + HEAD, OPTIONS, PATCH) are open to be tested.
 - There is an option to load test here too.
 However, the code block would reuse the client socket for each outbound communication.

 #### Options